Easy Tahini (Super Creamy)

 So what exactly is tahini?
 Quite simply, it’s just toasted and ground sesame seeds.
 Tahini is a staple ingredient in Mediterranean and Middle Eastern culture (I enjoyed my fair share of it when I lived in the Middle East) and it’s frequently used as an ingredient in hummus or served alongside falafel, pita or babaganoush as a condiment or sauce.

-Because tahini is only made from sesame seeds and a little olive oil, it’s also naturally gluten-free, dairy-free and vegan.
+This couldn’t be an easier recipe – there’s only two ingredients!
+Tahini is made from sesame seeds and a little olive oil.
+That makes it naturally gluten-free, dairy-free and vegan.

-After posting my 3-Minute Hummus recipe (where I use this tahini), I received numerous requests for this recipe and video.
+After posting my Hummus recipe (where I use this tahini), I received numerous requests for a tahini recipe and video.
 And you know me, I’m happy to oblige.
 Especially when that means I now have a fresh jar of tahini in my fridge for a variety of recipes.

 But I do have a few tips on making super creamy tahini, because if you’ve done any Google searching you’re likely to see examples of gloppy, separated and overly oily tahini.
 Stuff that doesn’t look very appetizing.
 So let me help you out.